nogginfuel/yellow-plugin-maintenance/README.md

 ----------------------
 1. Download and install [Yellow](https://github.com/datenstrom/yellow/).
 2. Download [maintenance.php](maintenance.php?raw=true), copy it into your `system/plugins` folder.
+3. Download [page-error-503.txt](page-error-503.txt?raw=true), copy it into your `system/config` folder.

-To uninstall delete the plugin.
+To uninstall delete the plugin files.

 How to enable maintenance status?
 ---------------------------------